MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 ; Usage
 M8003

-; Save current state of GP input pins
+; Save the current state of GP input pins
 M8003

 ; Store list of changed pins in global.mosGPV